thomasgtaylor/how.wtf/content/blog/2024-01-07-serverless-fastapi-with-aws-lambda-api-gateway-and-aws-cdk.md

 #### What is an API Gateway proxy integration?

 For the FastAPI logic to work appropriately, we need to configure the API Gateway to forward **full** API requests to the lambda function.
-With this setting, the lambda function's responsibility increases as it must fulfil the requirements of the API Gateway service.
+With this setting, the lambda function's responsibility increases as it must fulfill the requirements of the API Gateway service.

 Fortunately, `mangum` takes care of this.